Why does Throwing Away Data Improve Worst-Group Error?: Basics of extreme value theory

-Our theoretical results depend on the tail properties of the class-conditional distributions generating the data at hand.
-Intuitively, the heavier the tail of a distribution, the larger the probability of observing extreme values.
 The branch of mathematics studying extreme deviations is known as Extreme Value Theory~\citep[EVT]{extremalbook}.
-We borrow tools from EVT to the analysis of worst-group error in SVMs, which is a first in the research literature.

-A central result from EVT is the Fisher-Tippett-Gnedenko theorem~\cite{extremalbook}, characterizing the maximum value $M_n$ of $n$ identically and independently distributed examples $X_1, \ldots, X_n$ drawn from an fixed distribution with CDF $F$ belonging to one of the following types.
+We borrow tools from EVT to analyze the worst-group error in SVMs, which is a first in the research literature.
+Specifically, we will make use of a central result from EVT: the Fisher-Tippett-Gnedenko theorem~\cite{extremalbook}.
+Suppose we have $n$ iid examples $X_1, \ldots, X_n$ drawn from an fixed distribution with CDF $F$; the Fishet-Tippett-Gnedenko theorem characterizes the maximum value $M_n$ of $X_1, \ldots, X_n$ provided the distribution $F$ belongs to one of the following types.